October 3 – 11

-During San Francisco Fleet Week 2015, The San Francisco Center for Humanitarian Assistance and Disaster Response will provide programs designed to help the Bay Area and the nation to better prepare for, respond to and recover from natural and man-made disasters.
-The Center is the nation’s leading resource for joint military and civilian training, education, and thought leadership programs to support humanitarian and disaster response missions.
+The Center for Humanitarian Assistance provides programs designed to help the nation to better prepare for, respond to and recover from natural and man-made disasters.
+The Center is the nation’s leading resource for joint military and civilian training, education, and thought leadership programs to support humanitarian missions.

-- The Humanitarian Village – On the Marina Green during the Air Show, military and civilian first responders exhibit and demonstrate humanitarian assistance and disaster response resources such as field hospitals, water purification systems and command vehicles.
+- The Humanitarian Assistance Village – On the Marina Green during the Air Show, military and civilian first responders exhibit and demonstrate humanitarian assistance and disaster response resources such as field hospitals, water purification systems and command vehicles.

-- Joint Military/Civilian Exercise – A live exercise where civilian and military teams practice supply and logistics plans and procedures in a post-disaster environment.
+- Joint Military/Civilian Exercises – Table top and live exercises allow civilian and military teams to practice supply and logistics plans in a post-disaster environment.

-- The Sixth Annual Senior Leader Seminar – Military and civilian leaders attend a series of lectures, panel discussions and workshops on best practices in disaster response.
+- Annual Senior Leaders Seminar – Military and civilian leaders attend a series of lectures, panel discussions, and workshops on best practices in humanitarian assistance and disaster response.

 - Peer to Peer Medical Exchange Seminar – The 10th Annual Peer to Peer Medical Exchange (MEDEX) Seminar brings together the civilian and military medical communities for an exchange of best practices.
 The seminar highlights how advances in battlefield medicine continue to change the spectrum of emergency and trauma care in the US.

 - Urban Search and Rescue Training – Led by the San Francisco Fire Department, small unit leaders from the Navy and Marine Corps learn the basics for finding and rescuing people in collapsed building environments.

 Check out www.fleetweeksf.org for information on the myriad of public events, including the Blue Angels performance.